notabela-org/project-1-photoshare-Hammadus/README.md

 ## Notes

-I attempted to work with class based views as an added challenged becuase I've only read about them, I spent quite a bit of time reading documents than coding.
+I attempted to work with class based views as an added challenged becuase I've only read about them, I spent quite a bit of time reading more documents than coding.
+For each post, instead of habving the large photos stored in the media folder, I used imgur urls to retrieve them.
+The comment system is kinda working eh...

 ## License